mickem/nscp-docs/reference/client/NSCAClient.rst

     | Length of payload to/from the NRPE agent.
 This is a hard specific value so you have to "configure" (read recompile) your NRPE agent to use the same value for it to work.

+.. option:: ssl
+    :synopsis: Initial an ssl handshake with the server.

+    | Initial an ssl handshake with the server.

+.. option:: timeout
+    :synopsis:

 .. option:: password
     :synopsis: Password

     | Password

+.. option:: source-host
+    :synopsis: Source/sender host name (default is auto which means use the name of the actual host)

+    | Source/sender host name (default is auto which means use the name of the actual host)

+.. option:: sender-host
+    :synopsis: Source/sender host name (default is auto which means use the name of the actual host)

+    | Source/sender host name (default is auto which means use the name of the actual host)

 .. option:: time-offset
     :synopsis:

+.. option:: retries
+    :synopsis: Number of times to retry a failed connection attempt

+    | Number of times to retry a failed connection attempt